Your major requirements will depend on when you entered UD (your "Catalog Year").

 To see the requirements for Catalog Years beginning 2010-2012, click here.
-Or download the Checklist for 2010-2012 here.

-To see the requirements for Catalog Years beginning 2013-2014, click here.
-Or download the Checklist for 2013-2014 here.
+To see the requirements for Catalog Years 2013-2014, click here and download a degree checklist here.

 MATH202, MATH205, STAT200, or SOCI301 are approved substitutions.
 If you received STAT200 credit through AP Statistics, you must still fulfill this requirement.

 If you are double majoring with Psychology, only 4 courses can count for both sets of requirements.
 Neuroscience majors may NOT minor in Psychology.